-You can check the salary used as the basis for earnings-related daily allowance in OmaYTK.
-The base salary is also shown in the decision on daily allowance.
+You can check the salary that was used to calculate your earnings-related daily allowance in OmaYTK.
+This salary is also shown in the decision regarding your daily allowance.

-When you work in part-time employment, the salary you earn is taken into account for the application period during which the salary is paid.
-For example, if you work in August, the salary earned in August will not be taken into account until it is paid.
-If the salary is paid in August, it will be taken into account in the amount of daily allowance for August.
-If the salary is paid in September, it will be taken into account in the amount of daily allowance for September, even if you worked in August.
-So the income from part-time work is taken into account on cash basis.
+When you work part-time, we take into account the salary you earn for the application period during which the salary is paid.
+For example, if you work in August, we will not take the salary earned in August into account until it is paid.
+If the salary is paid in August, we will take it into account when determining the amount of daily allowance for August.
+If the salary is paid in September, we will take it into account when determining the amount of daily allowance for September, even if you did the work in August.
+This means that we take the income from part-time work into account payment-based.

 There are exceptions to this rule.
-The first exception is that if you have been laid off by shortening your working week or your working has been partially prevented due to weather.
-In those cases the income affects the daily allowance on earnings basis i.e. in the application period during which the work was performed.
+The first exception is that you have been laid off by shortening your working week or your work has been partially prevented due to the weather.
+In these cases, the effect of your income on your daily allowance is earnings-based.
+This means that we will take it into account for the application period during which you did the work.

-The other exception is a case in which there is an intentional attempt to affect the amount of daily allowance by setting the payment date of salary.
-In that case we can use earnings basis in the adjustment.
+The second exception is a case where an intentional attempt has been made to affect the amount of the daily allowance by setting the payday.
+In such cases, we can use earnings-based adjustment.